Academic Requirements for Receiving Financial Aid

 Criteria for Determining Satisfactory Academic Progress

-A student must successfully complete the following number of credit hours per academic year AND must have received a minimum cumulative GPA as defined in detail in the College Bulletin and summarized below:
+A student must successfully complete 67% of the cumulative credit hours attempted AND must have received a minimum 2.0 cumulative GPA.

 In addition, a student must be making progress toward graduation as follows: